ktorio/ktor-documentation/topics/custom_plugins.md

 ```
 {src="snippets/custom-plugin/src/main/kotlin/com/example/Application.kt" include-lines="27-30"}

-Calling `call.respond` invokes the `onCallRespond`, which is in turn allows you to transform data to be sent to the client.
+Calling `call.respond` invokes `onCallRespond`, which in turn allows you to transform data to be sent to the client.
 For example, the code snippet below shows how to add `1` to the initial value:

 ```kotlin
 ```